ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 # Running the Virtual Ecosystem in Static Mode

-## Why Use Static Mode?
+## Why use Static Mode?

-The Virtual Ecosystem model integrates multiple interacting components— **microclimate, plants, animals, soils, and hydrology**.
+The Virtual Ecosystem model integrates multiple interacting components— microclimate, plants, animals, soils, and hydrology.
 However, these interactions can obscure cause-effect relationships when analyzing specific processes.
 The static mode feature allows freezing selected components while keeping others dynamic, enabling controlled experiments to examine specific processes.

 In this example, we focus on hydrology in isolation by keeping microclimate, vegetation, animals, and soils static.
-This allows us to test for example how individual model parameters influence hydrological processes, and how different rainfall regimes impact hydrological variables.
+This allows us to test for example how individual model parameters influence hydrological processes.

-### What this means in practice
+Specifically, we run two experiments and compare the results to the default setup with all models running dynamically:

+- HydroDefault: a 'hydrology-only' simulation with default configuration
+- HydroDry: a 'hydrology-only' simulation with a lowered initial soil moisture

+In practice this means:

 - **Microclimate is fixed** (e.g., temperature and relative humidity do not change).
 - **Plants remain static**, meaning constant water uptake, transpiration, and